Java Spring Continuous Integration#

 Semaphore maintains an example Java Spring project:

-The application uses Spring Boot, Maven, JUnit for unit and integration tests, JMeter for performance testing, and Docker for deployment.
+The application uses Spring Boot, Maven, and JUnit for unit and integration tests, JMeter for performance testing, and Docker for deployment.

 Overview of the CI/CD pipeline#